Dual Diagnosis Treatment Clayton County, GA

 Phoenix Behavioral Health Services

-Phoenix Behavioral Health Services is a dual-diagnosis treatment center in Clayton County, GA that offers treatment for mental health and substance use disorders that include mood disorders as well as schizophrenia.
+Phoenix Behavioral Health Services is a dual-diagnosis treatment center in Clayton County, GA that offers treatment services for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.

 Address: 8712 Tara Boulevard, Jonesboro, GA 30236 in Clayton County